 - Build a responsive website.
 If changing your website template to a responsive design is not an option, then you may want to simply start from scratch with a whole new website, built with a responsive design.
 This option is more expensive than simply building a mobile site, but it’s better for several reasons.
 Responsive sites are fluid, so whatever new screen size is the next big thing, your site will respond and work.
 And because there is no redirect of mobile users to a different site, it’s better for the overall search engine optimization (SEO) of your site.

 Now that you know what your mobile website options are, you can choose one that fits your needs.
 But stay tuned, because before you actually build that mobile site, you should know exactly what mobile consumers want and need when they land on a mobile website.
+This goes for video too and how they view your videos on mobile and how that can leverage your SEO.

 Next week I’ll share a post with information and tips on what consumers are looking for on mobile websites.
 Building a mobile-friendly website is just one piece of your mobile marketing strategy.
 Another very important strategy is to make sure you are optimized for local search.
 Be sure to read my previous post, “3 key strategies to optimize business for local search on mobile devices.”